abhineet-mishra/Docker_NodeJS_Monitoring/readme.md

  - Test app for use-case of Docker CI/CD.

 ### Info
-This is a quick and dirty test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub and CircleCI.
+This is a test node.js app cobbled together with the monitoring node-module for the purpose of demonstrating a basic CI/CD workflow with Docker Hub and CircleCI.